zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### columns.filterable.cell.suggestionOperator `String` *(default: "startswidth")*

 Specifies the AutoComplete filter option.
 Possible values are same as the one for the AutoComplete filter option- "startswidht", "endswith", "contains".

-Notice this operator is completely separate from the operator used for filtering on this column.
+> Notice this operator is completely separate from the operator used for filtering on this column - check [operator](#configuration-columns.filterable.cell.operator).

 #### Example - Specifying inputWidth option for the filter cell of a column